Canary’s Call

 Canary’s Call Presented by Dollar Bank

-Canary’s Call is home to the lively Rainbow Lorikeet habitat, where a vibrant flock of lorikeets and a group of brilliant White-cheeked Turacos perch and chatter.
-Around the corner, find a pair of extinct-in-the-wild Guam Kingfishers and the comical Tawny Frogmouths, which are camouflaged to blend in with the branches in their habitat.
-A pair of Burrowing Owls also reside in a desert-inspired habitat, generously sponsored by Duolingo.
+Canary’s Call is home to the lively Rainbow Lorikeet habitat, where a vibrant flock of lorikeets and perch and chatter.
+Around the corner, find a pair of Extinct-in-the-Wild Guam Kingfishers (known locally as Sihek).
+This pair is part of the Sihek Recovery Project, and future hatchlings may eventually make their way into the wild!
+Adorable Burrowing Owls also reside in a desert-inspired habitat, generously sponsored by Duolingo.

 Opened in 2019, the Andean Mountain habitat in Canary’s Call is home to striking and unusual birds from Latin America, never before seen in Pittsburgh.
 The Capuchinbird takes its name from the hooded cloak of a Capuchin monk: the bird’s head is featherless!
 A flash of neon orange can only be an Andean Cock-of-the-rock, a forest-dwelling bird with a showy fan-shaped crest.

-Another flying creature can be found in Canary’s Call.
-A colony of Malayan Flying Foxes, a megabat species native to Southeast Asia, hang out in Canary’s Call.
+Another flying creature can be found in Canary’s Call?
+A colony of Malayan Flying Foxes, a megabat species native to Southeast Asia!
 These large fruit-eating bats have a nearly five-foot wingspan, revealing surprisingly cute faces when they stretch their wings.

 Support Rainbow Lorikeets with a symbolic adoption!
 The Adopt-A-Bird program makes a great gift, and helps us care for our flock!